afeins19/obsdian/classNotes/(488) Robot Laser Tag/ros/ROS and Python3.md

 so we got a problem.
 By default, ROS melodic only supports python2.7.
-If we want to use python 3 with well need to do some additional setup (note that im not sure if this actually works and this isjust bbased on information i gathered online).
+If we want to use python 3 with well need to do some additional setup (note that im not sure if this actually works and this is just based on information i gathered online).
 ### Possible Solution: Github user
 - Resource:  https://gist.github.com/azidanit/9950aa5408acdbe25f0ec431654da8d6